foopgp/foopgp-hugowebsite/content/english/blog/2026-07-01-onak-foopgp.md

 Alongside the rendering, we hardened ingestion.
 A public keyserver is a regular target — flood attacks, WoT poisoning, malformed packets.
 The build we ship applies five hardenings borrowed from the IETF draft [`draft-dkg-openpgp-abuse-resistant-keystore`](https://datatracker.ietf.org/doc/draft-dkg-openpgp-abuse-resistant-keystore/):

-1. **UID / UAT caps per key** — 32 UIDs, 4 UATs max.
-Extra packets are ignored at import (we keep the oldest ones, the entries we already know).
+1. **UID / UAT caps per key** — 32 UIDs, 4 UATs max, FIFO: the oldest excess is dropped once the cap is hit.
+Only the key holder can push validly-signed UIDs and UATs, so FIFO lets the holder keep evolving the active face of their certificate (rotate an old alias out, add a fresh one in).
+A keep-oldest cap would have ossified the certificate at whatever was published first.
 2. **Signature caps per UID / UAT** — 512 max, configurable.
 A key on which an attacker has stacked one hundred thousand fake signatures can no longer flood the server.
 3. **Signature dedup per signer** — if Alice has certified Bob three times, we keep only the most recent certification.
 If any of the signatures is a revocation, it wins (a revocation is irrevocable).
 4. **Unconditional v3 key drop** (RSA-MD5, obsolete for fifteen years).
 The `drop_v3=false` config toggle is gone: no backdoor.